Lee Geum-min: Manchester City

 On 7 August 2019, Manchester City announced they had signed Lee on a two-year contract.
-Lee made her WSL debut for Manchester City on 7 September 2019 coming on as a second-half substitute against Manchester United at the Etihad.
+She made her Women's Super League (WSL) debut on 7 September 2019, coming on as a second-half substitute against Manchester United at the Etihad Stadium.
 The match broke the record attendance for a WSL match at 31,213.
-Lee made her UEFA Women's Champions League debut and first City start in a 7–1 away win at Swiss team FF Lugano 1976 on 12 September 2019.
-Lee scored her first goal for Manchester City on 12 October 2019, coming on as a late substitute at home to Birmingham City to seal a 3–0 victory for City.
+Lee made her UEFA Women's Champions League debut and first City start in a 7–1 away win against Swiss team FF Lugano 1976 on 12 September 2019.
+She scored her first goal for Manchester City on 12 October 2019, coming on as a late substitute at home to Birmingham City to seal a 3–0 victory.

 Loan to Brighton & Hove Albion

-On 24 July 2020 it was announced Lee had joined WSL team Brighton & Hove Albion on loan for the 2020–21 season with head coach Hope Powell describing the signing as "a real coup."
-Lee made her debut for Brighton in the season opener, a 2–0 home win against Birmingham on Sept 6 2020.

-Lee made her FA Cup debut on September 27, 2020, starting in Brighton's Quarter-Final also against Birmingham City.
+On 24 July 2020, it was announced that Lee had joined WSL team Brighton & Hove Albion on loan for the 2020–21 season with head coach Hope Powell describing the signing as "a real coup."
+She made her debut for Brighton in the season opener, a 2–0 home win against Birmingham City on 6 September 2020.
+Lee made her FA Cup debut on 27 September 2020, starting in Brighton's quarter-final also against Birmingham City.

-On 7 February 2021 Lee was part of the Brighton team that ended Chelsea's 33-match unbeaten run with a 2–1 victory for the Seagulls.
-Her first goal for Brighton, a header, came in the Away fixture at Reading on 2 May 2021.
-Her second, a spectacular long-range hit, coming just 35 seconds later when she intercepted the ball from Reading's kick-off.
-It was described as an immediate contender for WSL goal of the season.
+On 7 February 2021, Lee was part of the Brighton team that ended Chelsea's 33-match unbeaten run with a 2–1 victory for the Seagulls.
+Her first goal for Brighton, a header, came in the away fixture at Reading on 2 May 2021.
+Her second, a long-range hit, came just a minute later when she intercepted the ball from Reading's kick-off.
+The strike was described as an contender for WSL goal of the season.
 Lee then went on to score in Brighton's next fixture, an end-of-season game at home to Bristol.